lsst-dm/dmtn-256/index.rst

     :target: ../_images/chipillum_areafraction_combined_diffim_flavors.png
     :alt: Fractional area factor of illumination.

-    Distribution of the fractional area :math:`\gamma` for different DIA flavors and for all the diaSources, the sources after flag cuts and the fakes that were detected in the substraction.
+    Distribution of the fractional area :math:`\gamma` for different DIA flavors and for all the diaSources, the sources after flag cuts and the fakes that were detected in the subtraction.

 The distribution of this fractional value shows that instead of a flat profile, we get higher densities of detections closer to the edges of the CCD.
 The distribution changes if we look at the sources that pass flag cuts, however it doesn't become completely flat.